Synchronous Data Link Control

 • Lack of compatibility: SDLC is not widely supported by modern networking equipment and software, limiting its interoperability.

-Related: Synchronous Data Transmission
+Related: Data Synchronization Techniques

 Comparing SDLC with similar protocols like HDLC (High-Level Data Link Control) and PPP (Point-to-Point Protocol), SDLC stands out for its simplicity and reliability.
 HDLC is a more complex protocol that offers additional features but may be overkill for many applications.
 PPP, on the other hand, is a more flexible protocol designed for connecting devices over a wide range of networks, including serial, Ethernet, and wireless.